dataPuzzler/python_package_starter/README.md

 ### Running Unit Tests <a name="unit-testing"></a>

-All test have been written using the [PyTest](https://docs.pytest.org/en/latest/) package.
+All tests have been written using the [PyTest](https://docs.pytest.org/en/latest/) package.
 Tests are kept in the `tests` folder and can be run from the command line by invoking,

 ```bash
 pipenv run pytest